 Don’t forget to gather your team and inform them for the launch dates when final go is given by top management.
 If your project or activity has to team members from other departments, beware they need this information as soon as you have it.
 Other departments or your team members have to align their resources and plan timelines for actions needed, materials to get prepared and their distribution to front lines, not to mention trainings.

 Don’t forget to gather your team for lessons learned meeting and encourage them to speak out.
-You can learn and save yourself from misery for your next project or activity;
+You can learn and save yourself from misery for your next project or activity; Possibly even some additional employee training may be suitable at times.

 When you do the evaluation of your project with your department or any other concerned party in the company, and you know how good this project or action undertaken performed, it is advisable to gather your team members and inform them of this.
 If your project or activity did well, acknowledge each team member for their work and effort.
 If not, just say or let them know, you know, and they know, where the problems and gaps occurred, however you hope you all learned a lot from this experience.
 I suggest you to do this meeting in a friendlier environment, not in a meeting room.
 Don’t forget to get their feedback and observations on this.